AIRCRAFT MAINTENANCE ENGINEERING (AME) COURSE DETAILS & DURATION

 The Aviation industry amalgamates multiple segments within itself.
-Main streams associated with this industry are Aircraft Flying Operation, Aircraft Maintenance Engineering, In Flight Cabin Crew, Ramp & Cargo, Safety and many other divisions which altogether support its very existence.
+Main streams associated with this industry are Aircraft Flying Operation, Aircraft Maintenance Engineering (AME), In Flight Cabin Crew, Ramp & Cargo, Safety and many other divisions which altogether support its very existence.

 The populist courses have pathways available to provide appropriate guidance for their lateral entry but for the training in maintenance division only the license training programs for ame courses are approved by the National Aviation Authorities of the ICAO member countries is the most sought after.